Moin-A/Public_sapient/README.md

 1. Install the dependencies
    `npm i`
-2. To start Server in your local machine
+2. To start development Server in your local machine `npm run dev`
-   `npm run start`
 3. To run the unit test
    `npm run test`